Help with daily life and animal care in Illinois, USA

 Autres infos...

-We live in farm country, several miles (about a 2hr walk) from the nearest towns which have no amenities and less than 1000 residents.
-This area in north central USA is characterized by wide, flat corn and soybean farms as far as the eye can see.
-Residents in this area all have cars (we both drive approximately an hour one way to work each day) and there is no public transportation.
-It's wonderful for finding peaceful time alone, reading books, taking walks, or riding bikes down the country roads.
+We live in The Midwest, aka farm country, with big skies and flat corn & soybean fields as far as you can see.
+It’s a 2hr walk from the nearest towns which have no amenities and less than 1000 residents.
+Folks in this area all have cars and there is no public transportation.
+It's a wonderful area for peaceful time alone, reading books, taking walks, or riding bikes down country roads.

-We can drive you to the closest towns with train service (25 min drive) or bus service (55 min drive) and pick you up again at these "local" stations.
-We are several hours from both Chicago and St Louis, and either city makes for a good day or weekend trip with lots to see and do.
+For travelling we can occasionally drive you to the closest town with train service (25 min drive) or bus service (55 min drive) and pick you up again as our work schedules allow.
+We drive to and from town for work most weekdays.
+Our home is several hours from both Chicago and St Louis, and either city makes for a good day trip with lots to see and do.

 When weather permits we also have several great parks and trails for outdoor activities such as hunting, fishing, camping, hiking, canoeing and of course horseback riding.